Graduate Excellence - Delivering the UK's first engineering degree for food and drink manufacturing

 What is Graduate Excellence?

-Graduate Excellence is a project that will create the UK's first accredited
+Graduate Excellence is a project that has created the UK's first accredited

 engineering degree at

-Master's level dedicated entirely to the needs of food and drink manufacturing.
+Master's and Bachelor's level dedicated entirely to the needs of food and drink

-The MEng Food Engineering is being developed for the industry, by the
+The Food Engineering degrees have been developed for the industry, by the

 industry, and will create a pool of specialist engineers equipped to meet the

 needs of the sector.
-First entrants on the course will begin in September 2014.
+First entrants on the course began in September 2014.

 the course to be exposed to the latest technological developments.